What Are The Best Split Fins?

 What Are Split Fins Anyway?

 Unlike your traditionally paddle fins, they have a split in the middle of the blade going almost the entire length.
-The fins are often supported by two ridge on either side for added support and flex.
+The fins are often supported by two ridges on either side for added support and flex.

 So, How Do They Work?